The signs that an employee might be struggling with their mental health at work and how best to respond

 4. Mental Health First Aid (MHFA): Some workplaces provide MHFA training to employees, teaching them how to recognise the signs of mental illness and provide initial support to colleagues.

-5. Mind: is a UK-based mental health charity that offers information and advice, advocacy, and local support groups, including some for mental health at work.
+5. Mind: is a UK-based mental health charity that offers information and practical advice, advocacy, and local support groups, including some for mental health at work.
 They also campaign for better mental health services and awareness.

 6. Samaritans: A charity provides emotional support and a mental health helpline to anyone in distress, including those experiencing mental health challenges.
 They offer a free emergency service helpline that's available 24/7.